 After nearly 8 years in New Orleans, I tested out living in Pittsburgh for a year; then tried a semester of graduate school in printmaking and book arts at the University of the Arts in Philadelphia before finally landing in Providence, Rhode Island.
 Throughout the years I have self published several zines and in 2007 orchestrated the chapter “Subversive Multiples: A Conversation between contemporary printmakers” on radical printmakers in the Josh MacPhee and Erik Ruin book “Realizing the Impossible:Art Against Authority”.
 Also in 2007 I became a cooperative member of Justseeds which is now a large part of my life blood.
 In the past few years I have collaborated with members of Justseeds on several large scale art installations at Space 1026 in Philadelphia, Pennsylvania; UWM Union Art Gallery at The University of Wisconsin at Madison; The Miller Gallery in Pittsburgh, Pennsylvania as part of the Pittsburgh Biennial; and in Ljubliana, Slovenia as part of the 29th Graphic Arts Biennial.
 Other creative cooperative projects include a two person art show in 2006, where I collaborated with Justseeds member Erik Ruin on “Rude Awakenings” at the Art of This Gallery in Minneapolis, Minnesota.
 Later that year, Pippi Zornoza and I co-curated a printmaker show in Providence, Rhode Island called “Pocket Change” which included 15 contemporary printmakers.
 In 2008 I curated “Sustainability”, a printmaking show themed around issues of environmental justice and sustainable living.

 I spent several years as the Program Director at AS220 working with and booking thousands of bands including Andrew W.K., Cherie Lily, The Sun Ra Arkestra under Marshall Allen, ESG, Lightning Bolt, Deer Tick, and many others.
-I currently live in a house with my partner Peter Glantz and our two cats (Jello and Gandalf) where we dug up the front yard for growing vegetables.
+I currently live in a house with my partner Peter Glantz and our child named Fox with our three cats (Jello, Gandalf, and Zorro) where we dug up the front yard for growing vegetables.
 We’ve pickled nearly 100 cucumbers this year, which has inspired my Pickling Pot business.
 I throw pots in our basement, where I also play drums in a feminist, no wave inspired metal band with a couple amazing friends, Hilary and Reba.
 On the second floor, I have a print studio where I carve and print blocks of linoleum and wood.

 A couple online interviews with me are here: